unjs/c12/README.md

 ### `resolve`

-You can define custom function that loda config.
+You can define a custom function that resolves the config.

 ## Extending configuration